-The patient's medical record must contain documentation that fully supports the medical necessity for fluorescein and indocyanine green angiography as it is covered by Medicare.
-(See "Coverage Indications, Limitations, and/or Medical Necessity").
+The patient's medical record must contain documentation that fully supports the medical necessity for fluorescein and ICG angiography as it is covered by Medicare.
+(See Coverage Indications, Limitations, and/or Medical Necessity).
 This documentation includes, but is not limited to, relevant medical history, physical examination and results of pertinent diagnostic tests or procedures.

-Copies of fluorescein and indocyanine green angiograms (photographic or digital) must be retained in the patient's medical records.
+Copies of fluorescein and ICG angiograms (photographic or digital) must be retained in the patient's medical records.
 An interpretation and report of the test must also be included, in addition to the photographs themselves.

-The medical record should include documentation of one of the following when indocyanine green angiography is performed:
+The medical record should include documentation of 1 of the following when ICG angiography is performed:

-- Evidence of ill-defined subretinal neovascular membrane or suspicious membrane on previous fluorescein angiography - Retinal pigment epithelium (RPE) does not show subretinal neovascular membrane on current fluorescein angiography - Presence of subretinal hemorrhage or hemorrhagic retinal pigment epithelium.
+- Evidence of ill-defined subretinal neovascular membrane or suspicious membrane on previous fluorescein angiography - Retinal pigment epithelium (RPE) does not show subretinal neovascular membrane on current fluorescein angiography - Presence of subretinal hemorrhage or hemorrhagic RPE.
 A fluorescein angiography need not have been done previously.